Annual statement of the site

 What is Climkit's mandate?

-The owner mandates Climkit to manage metering, billing, and collections on their behalf from the consumers at their site.
+The owner mandates Climkit to manage metering, billing, and collections on their behalf from consumers at their site.

 Climkit also pays the electricity bills of the site's suppliers (DSO and photovoltaic contractors).

-When is the annual statement established?
+When is the annual statement prepared?

 How is the owner compensated?

 The owner has 15 days after receipt to contest the statement.
-Without contestation, the amount in their favor is paid into the bank account provided to Climkit within 30 days following the sending of the statement.
+Without contestation, the amount in their favor is paid into the bank account provided to Climkit within the 30 days following the sending of the statement.

 What does the statement look like?